The Change Management Process: What Is It and Who Is It For?

 Read more: How to Get a Job with No Experience: A Job Seeker’s Guide

-4. Consider a master's degree.
+4. Consider a master's degree

-Considering a career as a change manager?
+Consider a career as a change manager

-A change management career can be exciting, rewarding, and varied with above-average employment prospects.
+A change management career can be exciting, rewarding, and varied, with above-average employment prospects.
 Start your career journey with some foundational courses to understand change management and build up your knowledge.
-In Macquarie University's Leading Transformations: Manage Change, you'll learn how to effectively influence change by developing a ‘change mindset’, creating a productive change cycle, and leading yourself and others on the change journey.
+In Macquarie University's Leading Transformations: Manage Change, you'll learn how to effectively influence change by developing a change mindset, creating a productive change cycle, and leading yourself and others on the change journey.

 In the University of Pennsylvania's Removing Barriers to Change, meanwhile, you'll learn about the common barriers to change and how to become more effective in inspiring change within others and your organization.